 As shown in the chart below, our recent analysis of half a million days of MyFitnessPal data suggests that you have a good chance of achieving satiety and eating less if you consume meals that have less than 30% carbohydrates.
 This enables you to avoid the hyper-palatable danger zone that occurs when we consume meals with 30 – 55% carbs.

 When you are burning your own body fat, you will be producing ketones.
-Most of the positive benefits occur (in addition to just fat loss) when you are burning our own body fat.
+Most of the positive benefits occur (in addition to just fat loss) when you are burning your own body fat.

-However, it seems that as we push to a very low-carb diet with more refined fat and less protein, you will end up with exogenous ketosis (i.e. ketones made from the fat in your food that you just ate).
+However, as we push to a very low-carb diet with more refined fat and less protein, we will end up with exogenous ketosis (i.e. ketones made from the fat in your food that you just ate).

 While a high-fat diet may be beneficial in managing chronic conditions such as epilepsy, Alzheimer’s or dementia, if your goal is weight loss or management of diabetes, you don’t need to chase higher ketone numbers.